-Is it your dream to visit Tuscany but you're wondering how to get around to visit its World Heritage sites and savor the world class wines and local cuisine?
+Is your dream to visit Tuscany but you're wondering how to get around to see the World Heritage sites and savor the local food and wine?
 You could take public transportation but buses and trains are limited in Tuscany.
 Of course there's private transport or various Tuscany tours, but while it's private and luxurious, that can also be pricey.
 It's a huge region and many travelers find themselves intimidated at the thought of driving Tuscany.
 You really don’t need a car in the cities, but if you truly want to immerse yourself in the sites, sounds, and local culture in the region's villages and small towns, do yourself a favor - rent a car in Italy!

 Tip #1: Pick Up Your Rental at the Airport

 We've driven in quite a few countries in our travels so as usual we reserved a vehicle on-line prior to our arrival in Italy.
 If there’s an airport near the place you’ll be visiting in Italy, pick up your rental there even if it means taking a cab or bus from your lodging to the rental agency at the airport.
 For us, it was the Florence Airport.
 This way you can avoid mistakenly driving into a ZTL (Restricted Traffic Zone) within the city you’re visiting and incurring a hefty fine.
 These zones are common in Italy and can be tricky to navigate.
 Best to avoid them altogether (see Tip #6).